Kevin Haeberle

 Expertise:

-Corporate law and securities law (including focuses on insider-trading law as well as financial-instrument trading markets, broker-dealers, exchanges, investment companies, and ETFs and their regulation)
+Corporate law and securities law (including focuses on financial-instrument trading markets, broker-dealers, exchanges, insider trading, investment companies, and ETFs and their regulation)

 Background:

 Professor Haeberle's research has centered on the stock market and other secondary markets for financial instruments.
-His scholarly work has been twice selected for republication in the Securities Law Review and for presentation at a number of events, including the 2022 Columbia Business Law Review Symposium on the Future of Securities Regulation, the 2020 Yale/Stanford/Harvard Junior Faculty Forum, and the 2015 George Washington University Center for Law, Economics, and Finance Junior Faculty Workshop.
+His scholarly work has been twice selected for republication in the Securities Law Review and for presentation at a number of events, including the Columbia Business Law Review Symposium on the Future of Securities Regulation, the Yale/Stanford/Harvard Junior Faculty Forum, the Federalist Society Junior Faculty Forum, and the George Washington University Center for Law, Economics, and Finance Junior Faculty Workshop.
 In 2022, he was named a Program Fellow with the Columbia Law School and Columbia Business School Program in the Law and Economics of Capital Markets.

 Professor Haeberle has been retained as an expert consulting and testifying witness by the United States Securities and Exchange Commission as well as by the Office of the Federal Public Defender.
-He has also provided subject-matter expertise to the New York State Attorney General's Office (Investor Protection Bureau), attorneys submitting an amicus brief in support of SEC action, and attorneys litigating private causes of action under federal and state securities laws.
+He has also provided subject-matter expertise to the New York State Attorney General's Office (Investor Protection Bureau), attorneys submitting an amicus brief in support of SEC action, and attorneys litigating private causes of action under federal and state corporate and securities laws (including California corporate and securities law).
 Additionally, he provided a series of lectures to the legal staff of the Brazilian securities and exchange commission on the mechanics, economics, and regulation of secondary markets for financial instruments.
 He has also contributed as a peer reviewer for book and article publications for Oxford University Press.
 His work and views on a number of corporate and securities matters have been featured on NPR, the New York Times, Wired, Financial Times, The Hill, Bloomberg Law, Bloomberg News, and the Wall Street Journal.

 Professor Haeberle has presented his scholarly work at the SEC.
 He has also filed public comment letters with the SEC regarding actively managed ETFs and with the CFTC on aspects of the digital-asset market structure that have the potential to enhance trading in more traditional secondary markets for financial instruments.